mattiachiarle/CMSmall/README.md

 - Table `Users` - contains id, email, username, hashedPassword, salt, role (available roles: user, admin)
 - Table `Pages` - contains id, title, creatorId, creatorUsername, creationDate, publicationDate (the status of the page will be retrieved by comparing publicationDate and the current date.
 I decided to store creatorName too to avoid the need of doing joins when we want to display a page)
-- Table `Blocks` - contains id, type, content, pageId, position (for headers and paragraphs content=text of the block, for images content=path of the image)
+- Table `Blocks` - contains id, type, content, pageId, position (for headers and paragraphs content=text of the block, for images content=number of the image)
 - Table `Website` - contains id, name (actually the id and, more in general, the table would be useless since it'll contain only one record.
 However, the only way to save in a persistent way the name of the website is to store it into the DB, and thus it's necessary to create this table too)

 # Client side